WBC heavyweight champion Tyson Fury has declared his intentions to move on from Deontay Wilder despite a contract for a trilogy.

-WBN was informed by Wilder’s co-manager Shelly Finkel that the legal agreement remained in place, and the American still wanted to negotiate.
+WBN was informed by Wilder’s co-manager, Shelly Finkel, that the legal agreement remained in place, and the American still wanted to negotiate.

 To Fury’s intention, businesses hope the event will spur a range of commercial activity, including purchases of apparel and travel to the event.

-The contract in place, which Wilder invoked a clause in last March, has been hit by an unprecedented happening in Covid-19.
+The contract in place, in which Wilder invoked a clause last March, has been hit by an unprecedented happening in Covid-19.
 Wilder would now be in his right to fight Fury all the way.

-As WBN previously explained, one outcome would be for Wilder to allow Fury an interim clash in a non-title capacity, provided the original third fight contract remains valid.
+As WBN explained, one outcome would be for Wilder to allow Fury an interim clash in a non-title capacity, provided the original third fight contract remains valid.